HTTP-RPC/Kilo/README.md

 An HTTP 200 is returned on successful completion, and HTTP 500 is returned in the case of an error (i.e. an exception).
 Note that exceptions are intended to represent unexpected failures, not application-specific errors.
 No other HTTP status codes are supported.

 ## Implementations
-Support currently exists for implementing web RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
+Support currently exists for implementing HTTP-RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
 Support for other platforms may be added in the future.
 Contributions are welcome.

 # Java Server
-The Java server implementation of WebRPC allows developers to build web RPC services in Java.
+The Java server implementation of HTTP-RPC allows developers to create and publish HTTP-RPC web services in Java.
 It is distributed as a JAR file that contains the following classes:

-* _`vellum.webrpc`_
+* _`org.httprpc`_
-    * `WebRPCService` - abstract base class for web RPC services
+    * `WebService` - abstract base class for HTTP-RPC services
-    * `WebRPCServlet` - servlet that hosts web RPC services
+    * `RequestDispatcherServlet` - servlet that dispatches requests to service instances
-    * `Roles` - interface for determining user role membership
+* _`org.httprpc.beans`_
-    * `Result` - abstract base class for custom result types
+    * `BeanAdapter` - wrapper class that presents the contents of a Java Bean instance as a map, suitable to serialization to JSON
-* _`vellum.webrpc.sql`_
+* _`org.httprpc.sql`_
-    * `ResultSetAdapter` - wrapper class that presents the contents of a JDBC result set as an iterable list, suitable for streaming a JSON response
+    * `ResultSetAdapter` - wrapper class that presents the contents of a JDBC result set as an iterable list, suitable for streaming to JSON

 Each of these classes is discussed in more detail below.

-The JAR file for the Java server implementation of WebRPC can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
+The JAR file for the Java server implementation of HTTP-RPC can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 8 and a servlet container supporting servlet specification 3.1 or later are required.

-## WebRPCService Class
+## WebService Class
-`WebRPCService` is the abstract base class for web RPC services.
-All services must extend this class, and must provide a zero-argument constructor so they can be instantiated by `WebRPCServlet`, which is discussed in more detail below.
+`WebService` is an abstract base class for HTTP-RPC web services.
+All services must extend this class and must provide a public, zero-argument constructor.

-Service methods are defined by adding public methods to a concrete service class.
-All public methods defined by the service class automatically become available for remote execution when the service is published, as described later.
+Service methods are defined by adding public methods to a concrete service implementation.
+All public methods defined by the class automatically become available for remote execution when the service is published, as described in the next section.
 Note that overloaded methods are not supported; every method name must be unique.

 Scalar method arguments can be any numeric primitive type, a boolean primitive, or `String`.
 Object wrappers for primitive types are also supported.
 Multi-value ("vector") arguments are specified as lists of any supported scalar type; e.g. `List<Double>`.